ramiluisto/cursed_vibing_on_the_fly/README.md

 ## TODO

 1. It seem very inefficient that a failed parsing of a function leads to a vanilla retry call.
-We should have a more complex retry logic where we continue the discussion with the LLM, giving it the syntax
+We should have a more complex retry logic where we continue the discussion with the LLM, giving it the syntax errors as context.
+2. A more flexible LLM-integration supporting also local models would be great!
+3. Not sure if this would actua